olegkrivtsov/using-zend-framework-3-book/README.md

 You are welcome to contribute into the development of this book:

   * If you want to report a typo or a mistake in the text, you can do this on the [Issues](https://github.com/olegkrivtsov/using-zend-framework-3-book/issues) page.
-    Or [fork](https://help.github.com/articles/fork-a-repo/) the repository, make your changes to the code and contribute them a [pull request](https://help.github.com/articles/about-pull-requests/).
+    Or [fork](https://help.github.com/articles/fork-a-repo/) the repository, make your changes to the code and contribute them via a [pull request](https://help.github.com/articles/about-pull-requests/).
 Please see below for instructions.
   * If you found a bug in some sample PHP code in the book text, please edit the corresponding Markdown file and contribute your changes via a pull request.
 Please see below for instructions.
   * If you found a mistake in an image, please edit the corresponding SVG file inside the *misc* directory and contribute your changes via a pull request (see below for more information).
   * If you would like to translate existing chapters to your favourite language and contribute your work via a pull request, please see below for additional instructions.
 Your help is highly appreciated!